open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 The _receive_ span is be used to track the time used for receiving the message(s), whereas the _process_ span(s) track the time for processing the message(s).
 Note that one or multiple Spans with `messaging.operation` = `process` may often be the children of a Span with `messaging.operation` = `receive`.
+The distinction between receiving and processing of messages is not always of particular interest or sometimes hidden away in a framework (see the [Message consumption](#message-consumption) section above) and therefore the attribute can be left out.
+For batch receiving and processing (see the [Batch receiving](#batch-receiving) and [Batch processing](#batch-processing) examples below) in particular, the attribute SHOULD be set.
 Even though in that case one might think that the processing span's kind should be `INTERNAL`, that kind MUST NOT be used.
 Instead span kind should be set to either `CONSUMER` or `SERVER` according to the rules defined above.